swarupsrini/J.O.S.H.-Jump/README.md

-# Super J.O.S.H.
-Bros
+# J.O.S.H.
+Jump
-Inspired by Super Mario Bros., Super J.O.S.H.
-Bros. is a classic arcade platformer game where the player controls a character and interacts with the pixelated environment by moving side to side and jumping.
-The environment consists of various obstacles that the player must maneuver through and various monsters that the user must defeat (by for example, jumping on the monster's head).
-The main objective of the game is for the user to accumulate as many points as possible by defeating monsters and breaking crates (by hitting them with the character's head).
+Inspired by Gravity Guy, J.O.S.H.
+Jump is a platformer game project where the player interacts with a pixelated environment by flipping the direction of the gravity of the environment (downward/upward).
+The environment consists of a constantly moving stream of obstacles that they player must maneuver past utilizing the single control provided to them: flip the gravity.
+The main objective of the game is for the user to avoid obstacles and reach the end of the level as fast as possible, gathering as many points as possible.

 ## Hardware required:
 Altera DE2-115 Board